 An indoor automatic watering system makes managing your cannabis grow easier and more efficient.
 Setting up an automatic watering system for your grow tent or grow room is not as difficult as you might think.
 It requires no special skills and all the information you need is right here.
 There are expensive kits available, but it is just as easy and far cheaper to purchase the things you need and put it together following the instructions below.

 The automatic watering system that I describe is designed to allow you to water multiple times per day without supervision.
 Below you will find complete plans for a DIY Automatic Drip System for your grow tent.
-We also have plans for Self-Draining Saucers and A Catchment Solution to remove water from the tent.
+We also have plans for DIY Self-Draining Saucers and a DIY Auto-Pumping Drain Bucket to remove water from the tent.
 Together these three components create an effective, reliable, reasonably priced and easily set-up automatic watering system for indoor cannabis.

-Automatic Watering System Overview
+DIY Automatic Watering System Overview

-Drip System Components
+Automatic Drip System Components

 Everything you need to put together the drip system for your indoor automatic watering system is listed below.
 These are the components that I purchased and use in my own system.

 When selecting a bucket, barrel, tank, or tub for your reservoir there are a few things to consider.

 Size: You want a reservoir that will hold enough water to run your system for at least a day or two.
 In a 4x4 tent I can use up to 3 gallons per day.